-Argentine labour laws contain quite extensive regulations of the employment relationship with a significant pro-employee bend.
-Labour litigation is quite frequent in Argentina, although in the tech market this is more limited for the time being.
+Argentine labour laws contain quite extensive regulation of the employment relationship with a significant pro-employee bent.
+Labour litigation is quite frequent in Argentina, although in the tech market this is, for the time being at least, more limited.

 Argentine law requires the registration of employees with the tax authorities, detailing the gross salary paid to each employee and the date of commencement of the employment.
-However, due to the high social security taxes, the provision of services by individuals who could deemed as employees but are not registered with the tax authorities is a widespread issue that should be analysed in investments and M&A transactions in Argentina.
-This can give rise to significant liabilities, which depending on the timing of a claim made by an individual can amount to 25 per cent of all the amounts paid, or increase several times severance payments.
+However, because of high social security taxes, the provision of services by individuals who could be deemed as employees but are not registered with the tax authorities is a widespread issue that should be analysed in investments and M&A transactions in Argentina.
+This can give rise to significant liabilities, which, depending on the timing of a claim made by an individual, can amount to 25 per cent of all the amounts paid, or an increase, by several times, of severance payments.

-Due to the economic crisis in Argentina and the covid-19 pandemic, termination without cause of employment relationships by employers has been suspended by the government (the current expiration of the suspension is 30 September 2020, but this term could be extended), and severance payments have been doubled until 31 December 2020.
+Due to the economic crisis in Argentina and the covid-19 pandemic, termination without cause of employment relationships by employers has been suspended by the government (and severance payments have been doubled until 31 December 2021).

-As per Argentine Copyrights Law, ownership rights over software developed by employees hired for such purpose correspond to the employer.
-Further, pursuant to the Patents Law, inventions developed by an employee during the employment relationship that totally or partially relate to his or her job description are owned by the employer.
+As per Argentine copyright law, ownership rights over software developed by employees hired for such purpose correspond to the employer.
+Further, pursuant to patent law, inventions developed by an employee during the employment relationship that totally or partially relate to his or her job description are owned by the employer.
 If the contributions made by the employee to the development of an invention exceed his or her job description, the employee is entitled to a supplementary consideration.
 If one of the conditions listed above is missing, but the employee has used knowledge or assets of the employer, the employer can claim ownership of the invention or reserve the right to exploit it; in this case, the employee has the right to fair compensation and up to 50 per cent of the royalties derived from the invention.